 Obtain a temporary SIM card at the Incheon Airport when you land for instant access.
 Alternatively, WIFI is readily available and convenient to use throughout Korea.

-Remove your shoes when entering someone’s home, temples, and traditional restaurants (look for the visible area at the entrance for shoes).
+Remove your shoes when entering someone’s home, campus dormitories, temples, and traditional restaurants (look for the visible area at the entrance for shoes).

 Korea has four seasons, so pack appropriate clothing and layers.
 Winters tend to be very cold and dry, while summers are hot and humid.
 Spring and fall are mild and beautiful, but short.